New York Yankees vs Los Angeles Angels: Odds, Run Line, and Total

 New York Yankees vs Los Angeles Angels Betting Trends

-- The Yankees and Angels have each lost three games in a row.

-- Totals have gone OVER in eight of the Los Angeles Angels' last 12 games.

-- Totals have gone UNDER in four straight New York Yankees games.
+- Totals have gone UNDER in six straight New York Yankees games.

-- The New York Yankees are 3-0 versus the LA Angels in 2025.
+- The LA Angels have a better win percentage on the road than at home in 2025.

 New York Yankees vs Los Angeles Angels Injury Reports